ATF’s new 4473 is now available for pre-order.

 The new 4473s will start shipping in late July 2020 and all FFLs must start using the new 4473 on November 1, 2020.

 If you’re an FFL that would like updates on these topics, or help understanding ATF Compliance requirements, you might want to check out RocketFFL’s ATF Compliance program.
+They have step-by-step instructions for the new 4473 including tis and tricks and even a quiz to test your knowledge and ability to find the most common errors.

 The ATF Form 4473 is the form used when purchasing a firearm from a gun store.
 The 4473 is filled out by the purchaser and includes information about both the purchaser and the firearm(s).